Legendrian skein algebras and Hall algebras: Fukaya categories of surfaces

 For fixed $L$ we can consider the category $\mc C(L)_1$ whose objects are all choices of local system $E$ and Maurer--Cartan element $\delta\in\Hom^1((L,E),(L,E))_{>0}$, and whose morphisms are

 This is called the \textit{augmentation category} in \cite{nrssz}.
 It is clear from the definition that there is a natural functor $\mc C(L)_1\to\mc F^{\vee}$.
 As the notation suggests, there is a bigger category $\mc C(L)$ where $E$ is allowed to have arbitrary rank and be $\ZZ$-graded, so $\mc C(L)$ is independent of the grading on $L$.
-The category $\mc C(L)$ was defined in \cite{stz}, for $L\subset\RR^3$, in terms of constructible sheaves with singular support on the front projection of $L$.
+A category which turns out to be equivalent to $\mc C(L)$ was defined in \cite{stz}, for $L\subset\RR^3$, in terms of constructible sheaves with singular support on the front projection of $L$.